vizflow/vizflow/README.md

 Load the index.html file locally to test the code in a development environment (requires a local web server such as [live-server](https://github.com/tapio/live-server) to be running).

 Compile build.js using `jspm bundle-sfx --minify src/vizflow` for running in a production environment.
+For a demo showing the compiled version, see this [gist](https://gist.github.com/dannyko/ca8cc0fc1df5d7282cb5).

 # References